littlesailorito/littlesailorito/README.md

 - 👋 Hi, I’m @littlesailorito
-I'm pleased to welcome you on my repository.I'm a cybersecurity student that is in love with programing.
+I'm pleased to welcome you on my repository.
+I'm a cybersecurity student that is in love with programming.
-Here, I post all my current projects and completed projects.

 - 👀 I’m interested in Cybersec applications